cybercongress/cybercongress/site/content/post/game-of-links-end.md

 There are 74 unique addresses took part in that discipline.
 Here the result is less beautiful as before, cause of one address was linking like a man possessed.
 Some addresses tried to catch piece of pie but finally the result is as expected.
 More than one-half of the rewards gets crazy linker :)

-The load discipline wasn't bringing a lot of value to the Graph building but the value exactly load-testing the network IRL.
+The load discipline wasn't bringing a lot of value to the knowledge Graph building but the value exactly load-testing the network IRL.

 ## Delegation and Lifetime